HSK8011/MA/memory-bank/progress.md

    - Engagement tracking

 ## Known Issues
-None at this stage - Project initialization phase
+None at this stage - Basic authentication implemented

 ## Testing Status
 - Testing environment to be set up